alimanfoo/anhima/docs/gt.rst

 Utility functions for working with genotype data.

 .. autofunction:: take_samples
-.. autofunction:: as_alleles
 .. autofunction:: is_called
 .. autofunction:: is_hom_ref
 .. autofunction:: is_het_diploid
 .. autofunction:: is_hom_alt_diploid
+.. autofunction:: as_alleles
-.. autofunction:: as_nalt
+.. autofunction:: as_n_alt
 .. autofunction:: as_diploid_012